 - A Trad for Teens workshop takes place on Sunday (c.11.00) in Kilfenora Hall, following a mass with traditional music at St Fachanans Church.

 - And, as in previous years, on Sunday afternoon (3pm), the big event is the great Kilfenora Céilí Band playing for a free céilí in the Square – dancers and spectators welcome.
-They will be preceded at 2.00 pm by the current young Kilfenora Og Ceili Band,.
+(Their brand new CD “Both Sides Now” will be available for sale.)
+They will be preceded at 2.00 pm by the current young Kilfenora Comhaltas Céilí Band.

 Visitors to Kilfenora will also be able to see the much-praised Kilfenora Céilí Band Parlour exhibition space in the Burren Centre, opened formally by Irish President Michael D Higgins in March 2015.
 This one of very few permanent museums in the world dedicated to a living musical performer or group.
 It also features the plaque received from the Guinness Book of World Records marking Kilfenora’s achievement in creating the largest traditional Irish Folk Band (at our 2014 festival).